crkn-rcdr/cihm-metadatabus/README.md

 # cihm-metadatabus

-Docker build environment for key portions of the metadata bus.
+Docker build environment and libraries for key portions of the metadata bus.

+See [HISTORY.md](HISTORY.md) for where to find some of the history of the libraries.

-See CIHM-Meta submodule for the code that does most of the work.
-Other submodules are support for that primary submodule.
+See CIHM-Meta subdirectory for the code that does most of the work.
+Other libraries and submodules are support for that primary submodule.